2025 J3 League: Promotion play-offs

-The usual format will be applied in the 2025 season.
-Promotion play-offs, officially called the 2025 J.League Road To J2 Play-offs (2025 J2昇格プレーオフ), was held from the semi-finals, where the match-ups were previously semi-determined.
+The usual format was applied in the 2025 season.
+Promotion play-offs, officially called the Meiji Yasuda Road To J2 Play-offs 2025 (明治安田J2昇格プレーオフ2025), was held from the semi-finals, where the match-ups were previously semi-determined.
 Based on the J3 placements at the end of the regular season, the third-placed team played against the sixth-placed, while the fourth-placed team played against the fifth-placed.
 The winners of the semi-finals played the final, with the winners promoted to the J2.

 If a match was tied in the play-offs, the team with the highest league position are declared the winner.
 The rank order was: J3's third, fourth, fifth, and sixth-placed teams.